uwkylelee/tridge_de_home_assignment/junseo_lee_20241207_data_engineer.md

 #### CTE 1: unique_exporters

-First CTE I have created is called `unique_exporters`.
-In this CTE, I have counted the number of unique importers for each exporter.
-I have used the `COUNT(DISTINCT importer_id)` to ensure that each importer is counted only once for each exporter.
-I have filtered the transactions based on the date range between '2023-01-01' and '2024-01-01' to only consider the transactions that occurred in 2023.
-I have grouped the results by the `exporter_id`.
+The first CTE, named `unique_exporters`, calculates the number of distinct importers for each exporter.
+This is achieved by using `COUNT(DISTINCT importer_id)` to ensure each importer is counted only once per exporter.
+The transactions are filtered to include only those occurring in 2023 using the `WHERE` clause.
+The `GROUP BY exporter_id` clause groups the results by the exporter's ID.

 #### Final SELECT Statement

-After creating the `unique_exporters` CTE, I have joined it with the `companies` table to get the exporter's name.
-This way, I could reduce the number of rows being `JOIN`ed.
-Finally, I have selected the exporter's name from the `companies` table and the unique importer count from the `unique_exporters` CTE.
-In the `WHERE` clause, I have filtered the results to only include the exporter with the maximum unique importer count using the `MAX()` function.
-By using `MAX()`, we ensure that all exporters with the maximum unique importer count are returned.
-Although this dataset only contains one exporter with the maximum unique importer count, using `MAX()` allows us to handle cases where multiple exporters have the same maximum unique importer count.
+Once the `unique_exporters` CTE is created, it is joined with the `companies` table to retrieve the exporter's name.
+This approach reduces the number of rows involved in the `JOIN` operation.
+The final selection includes the exporter's name from the `companies` table and the count of unique importers from the `unique_exporters` CTE.

+In the `WHERE` clause, the results are filtered to include only the exporters with the highest unique importer count by applying the `MAX()` function.
+This ensures that all exporters sharing the maximum unique importer count are returned.
+Although the dataset given contains only one exporter with the maximum count, using `MAX()` ensures allows us to handle cases where multiple exporters have the same maximum unique importer count.
 ---

 ## Question 3